 Steven glanced at her and looked down, chagrined.
 “Sorry.
 Endard too.
 It just seems that, no matter what I do, people still…” He stopped and scratched the back of his head.
 “I have three planets that don’t hate me.
 Out of what?
 A thousand?
 More?”

 “It is enough!”
 Asherah stood up angrily.
 She glared at Lohet and Steven.
 “Syagria is a core planet.
-The others will too.”
+The others will accept you too.”

 “Asherah,” Steven started but she squinted her eyes angrily at him and he looked away.

-Asherah looked at Lohet, who remained silent as he regarded her with aloofness.
-She shook her head and sat back down.
+Asherah returned her attention to Lohet, who remained silent as he regarded her with aloofness.
+She shook her head and sat back down, exasperated.
 Then stood up again.
 “You are acting as if Steven is just going to go Wake them all up.”